jrdorn/Venture/docs/README.md

 This project is currently under development.
-Future functionality includes allowing users to create an account and save data, organizing sublists, and choosing lists to display by date.
+Future functionality includes allowing users to create an account and save data, organizing sublists, click to drag and rearrange items, and choosing lists to display by date.

 ## Features

 - Add items to list
 - Check off items/ completed tasks
 - Delete items from list
-- Click to drag and rearrange items

 ## Technologies